Advanced driver-assistance system

-An advanced driver-assistance system (ADAS) is any of a groups of electronic technologies that assist drivers in driving and parking functions.
-Through a safe human-machine interface, ADAS increase car and road safety.
-ADAS uses automated technology, such as sensors and cameras, to detect nearby obstacles or driver errors, and respond accordingly.
-ADAS can enable various levels of autonomous driving, depending on the features installed in the car.
+Advanced driver-assistance systems (ADAS) are technologies that assist drivers with the safe operation of a vehicle.
+Through a human-machine interface, ADAS increases car and road safety.
+ADAS uses automated technology, such as sensors and cameras, to detect nearby obstacles or driver errors and respond accordingly.
+ADAS can enable various levels of autonomous driving.

 As most road crashes occur due to human error, ADAS are developed to automate, adapt, and enhance vehicle technology for safety and better driving.
-ADAS are proven to reduce road fatalities by minimizing human error.
+ADAS is proven to reduce road fatalities by minimizing human error.
 Safety features are designed to avoid crashes and collisions by offering technologies that alert the driver to problems, implementing safeguards, and taking control of the vehicle if necessary.
-Adaptive features may automate lighting, provide adaptive cruise control, assist in avoiding collisions, incorporate satellite navigation and traffic warnings, alert drivers to possible obstacles, assist in lane departure and lane centering, provide navigational assistance through smartphones, and provide other features.
+ADAS may provide adaptive cruise control, assist in avoiding collisions, alert drivers to possible obstacles, warn of lane departure, assist in lane centering, incorporate satellite navigation, provide traffic warnings, provide navigational assistance through smartphones, automate lighting, or provide other features.
+According to the national crash database in the US, forward collision prevention systems have the potential to reduce crashes by 29%.
+Similarly, lane keeping assistance is shown to offer a reduction potential of 19%, while blind zone detection could decrease crash incidents by 9%.

-According to a 2021 research report from Canalys, approximately 33 percent of new vehicles sold in the United States, Europe, Japan, and China had ADAS features.
-The firm also predicted that fifty percent of all automobiles on the road by the year 2030 would be ADAS-enabled.
+According to a 2021 research report from Canalys, approximately 33% of new vehicles sold in the United States, Europe, Japan, and China had ADAS.
+The firm also predicted that 50% of all automobiles on the road by the year 2030 would be ADAS-enabled.

 Terminology

-Some groups advocate standardization of the name, such as Forward Collision Warning and Automatic Emergency Braking rather than Forward Collision Alert or Smart City Brake Support.
+Some groups advocate standardization of the name, such as "forward collision warning" and "automatic emergency braking", rather than "forward collision alert" or "smart city brake support".

 Such standardization is promoted by AAA, Consumer Reports, J.D.
 Power, National Safety Council, PAVE, and SAE International.

 Concept, history and development

+After WWII, an engineer named Nathaniel Korman, who worked on radar systems during WWII, experimented with a system to control the speed of a train based on the speed of a train in front of it, using radar.
+He noted that it could also be used for on-road vehicles.

+A US patent was applied for in 1948 and granted in 1955, and GM displayed a concept car in 1959, which used some variation of the system, with radar embedded in the front nacelles of the car.

-ADAS were first being used in the 1970s with the adoption of the anti-lock braking system.
+ADAS were first used in production vehicles in the 1970s with the adoption of the anti-lock braking system.
 Early ADAS include electronic stability control, anti-lock brakes, blind spot information systems, lane departure warning, adaptive cruise control, and traction control.
 These systems can be affected by mechanical alignment adjustments or damage from a collision.
 This has led many manufacturers to require automatic resets for these systems after a mechanical alignment is performed.